-Part III Electives means "Elective subjects" related to the core subjects of the studentswho have not studied Tamil upto 12th standard.
+Part III Electives - means "Elective subjects" related to the core subjects of the studentswho have not studied Tamil upto 12th standard.

-"Tamil" means basic orientation in Tamil language for those Part IV (i)
+Part IV (i) - "Tamil" means basic orientation in Tamil language for those languages in college but would like to advance their Tamil language skills.

-"Advanced Tamil" means, the subject is meant for students who (ii) have studied Tamil language upto 12th standard and chosen other languages in college but would like to advance their Tamil language skills.
+(ii) - "Advanced Tamil" means, the subject is meant for students who have studied Tamil language upto 12th standard and chosen other do not come under the above two categories (i & ii).

-"Non-Major Electives" means option is being given to students who (iii)

-do not come under the above two categories (i & ii).